Aider-AI/aider/aider/website/_includes/help-tip.md

 {: .tip }
-Use `/help <question>` to ask
-for help about using aider,
-customizing settings, troubleshooting errors, using different LLMs, etc.
+Use `/help <question>` to ask  for help about using aider, customizing settings, troubleshooting, using LLMs, etc.